Menu Back toSpeakers

 Kenneth Joly, MS

-Kenneth Joly is a Policy Analyst in the Office of Policy and International Collaboration at the Biologic and Radiopharmaceutical Drugs Directorate (BRDD) of Health Canada, and he has worked at BRDD since 2008.
+Kenneth Joly is a Policy Analyst in the Office of Advanced Therapeutic Products at the Centre for Policy, Pediatrics and International Collaboration of the Biologic and Radiopharmaceutical Drugs Directorate (BRDD) at Health Canada, and he has worked at BRDD since 2008.
 Ken is one of the policy leads working to bring the Advanced Therapeutic Products pathway to life.
 He has extensive experience in policy development and stakeholder engagement and enjoys finding creative solutions to complex policy and regulatory issues.
 Ken has a Bachelor of Social Sciences from the University of Ottawa and a Master of Science in Political Science from the University of Nebraska at Omaha.

 Claudia Schaffer, RN